pixup1/BMC-Addon/README.md

 # Blender Motion Control - Addon

-A Blender addon that allows the motion of android devices to control objects in a scene, in real time.
+A Blender addon (or extension) that allows the motion of android devices to control objects in a scene, in real time.

 Requires [BMC - App](https://github.com/pixup1/BMC-App).